Martin Bayfield is a presenter, reporter and former England rugby player.

 Martin also served as Rubeus Hagrid’s body and stunt double in the Harry Potter franchise, as well as appearing as a cyclops in the film Wrath of the Titans.

 Since his retirement from rugby, Martin has also moved into broadcasting.
-He was involved in the coverage of the Rugby World Cup 2011 for ITV, and in March 2012, Martin was confirmed as a regular presenter on BBC1’s long-running show Crimewatch.
+He was involved in the coverage of the Rugby World Cup 2011 for ITV, and in March 2012, Martin was confirmed as a regular presenter on BBC One’s long-running show Crimewatch.

 Martin is a key presenter of BT Sport’s rugby coverage, contributing as a presenter, pitchside reporter and pundit as well as being involved in popular shows such as Rugby Tonight for the channel.